 The jumping of the time track in ‘Space Museum’ is a cut.
 Moreover, it is the kind of cut that indicates a temporal gap, the skipping over of a movement through time.
 It is the moment when the narrative jumps forward, using the grammar of television; snipping out the boring and non-dramatic bits that are not relevant to the audience, slicing away the mundane ‘dead time’ of the characters which we don’t need to see and can happily take on trust.
 It is the kind of cut (between the reprise of a cliffhanger at the end of one story and the first scene proper of the new story) that represents a movement not only through time but also from one unit of TVN to another.
 It’s the kind of cut that signifies a dramatic/televisual moment, thus unifying dramatic time and TVN.
 The break in time is, in this kind of case, also simultaneously a break between stories.
 Just as the break in time sews together two discrete but separate dramatic moments, so it sews together two narratives.
 (In so doing it also undermines the rather dodgy premise that there really is such discreteness in the separation of narratives – a premise that fails to hold up when you delve into the actual behind-the-scenes business of writing and script-editing.)
 Thus it is, strangely, both a moment of progress and of stasis.

+The cut signifies not only an implied/annihilated fictional half-hour of cleaning-up, wardrobe diving and changing, but also a handover – at least in broad terms – from one story/writer to a new one.
+The difference here is that the characters notice it.
 Or rather, they notice the absence/break that it signifies.
 They notice the stitching along the join.
 They notice that this hypothetical half-hour never existed for them.
 They have moved and not moved.
 They notice that strange unity of progress and stasis.
 They have not inherited the obliviousness to this that should come with a cut.
 They notice that their clothes changed in an instant.
 That isn’t supposed to happen… at least, not in drama.
 Such moments of meta-awareness are a staple of comedy (and have been long before the 60s when they started to become the vogue in TV comedy) which may be why the moment of awareness in ‘The Space Museum’ is marked by a comedic moment (the “Doctor we’ve got our clothes on!” bit).

 In noticing the cut, the characters have noticed the syntax and grammar of TVN which ought to just underly their actions as structure.
 Just as sentences become nonsensical when you concentrate on their arrangement, or on the brute fact of the arrangement of letters, so a fissure opens up in the story by the characters’ awareness of narrative structure.
 This single glitch is enough to put them out of proper contact with the story into which they have just hurtled.
 It is enough to leave them stranded, skewiff in relation to the narrative.
 Out of phase, out of synch, out of time.
 The Doctor’s casual dismissal of the moment may be persiflage, but it also gets right to the root of the problem.
 His words make sense, as long as we take “time” to mean TVN (and, if you think about it, how could “time” possibly mean anything else within a story on TV?).